Absentee ballots are available 46 days prior to each election.

 If you are in the military or residing outside the territorial limits of the United States, you may vote by absentee ballot using the address where you last lived in Minnesota.
 A special application form is required.
 Your parent, spouse, brother, sister, or child at least 18 years of age may request a ballot for you.

-You may vote in person at the Scott County Government Center, Room GC112, during our regular business hours Monday through Friday from
+You may vote in person at the Scott County Government Center, Room GC112, during our regular business hours Monday through Friday from 8:00 AM to 4:30 PM.

 You can apply for an absentee ballot online on the Minnesota Secretary of State website.